 Whenever a signature, acceptance, notice or delivery of a document is required or appropriate under the Plan or pursuant to an Award Agreement, signature, notice or delivery may be accomplished by paper or written format, by electronic means, or by default.
-If electronic means are used for the signature, notice or delivery of a document hereunder, the electronic record or confirmation of that signature, notice or delivery maintained by or on behalf of the Committee shall for purposes of the Plan and any applicable Award Agreement be treated as if it was a written signature or notice and was delivered in the manner provided herein for a written document.
-Similarly, to the extent that acceptance of a document occurs by default, the Committee's failure to receive a rejection or opting out of a document shall for purposes of the Plan and any applicable Award Agreement be treated as if it was a written acceptance delivered in the manner provided herein for a written document.
+If electronic means are used for the signature, notice or delivery of a document hereunder, the electronic record or confirmation of that signature, notice or delivery maintained by or on behalf of the Committee shall for purposes of the Plan and any applicable Award Agreement be treated as if it was a written signature or notice and was delivered in the manner provided herein for a written document shall for purposes of the Plan and any applicable Award Agreement be document be treated as if it was a written acceptance or provided herein for a written document shall for purposes of the Plan and any applicable Award Agreement be treated as if it was a written acceptance delivered in the manner provided herein for a document shall for purposes of the Plan and any applicable Award Agreement be treated as if it was a written acceptance delivered in the manner provided herein for a written document.